Johnlon/spam-1/README.md

 Obviously, being able to simulate all this before building is fantastic.

-Considering basing the future ALU on a similar set to that used by [CrazySmallCpu](https://minnie.tuhs.org/Programs/CrazySmallCPU/description.html) ...
+I am considering basing the future ALU on a similar set to that used by [CrazySmallCpu](https://minnie.tuhs.org/Programs/CrazySmallCPU/description.html) ...

 ```
-The ALU can perform sixteen operations based on the A and B inputs:
+Currently the ALU can perform sixteen operations based on the A and B inputs:
 A + B decimal
 A - B decimal
 A & B